meet jake NeedhaM

 is probably the best known American writer almost no one

 -- Hong Kong Magazine

-Once upon a time, I was a screen and television writer, but I started writing crime and spy novels when I realized I really didn’t like movies and television all that much.
-Since then, I've published eleven books, all of them set in the cities of contemporary Asia.
+Once upon a time, I was a screen and television writer, but then I started writing crime novels when I realized I really didn’t like movies and television all that much.
+Since then, I've published thirteen books.

-I may be an American novelist, but my books are far better known in Europe and Asia than they are in the United States.
-My novels have been popular best-sellers in Europe and Asia going back twenty years now, but none of them has ever been published in the United States.
-Maybe that's what Hong Kong Magazine meant by its slightly painful observation above about whatever public distinction my eleven books may have brought me.
-I certainly hope it is.
+I may be an American novelist, but my books are far better known outside the United States than they are in it.
+My novels have been popular best-sellers in Europe and Asia for nearly twenty-five years now, but none of them have ever been published in America or appeared on the shelves of a single American bookstore.
+Maybe that's what Hong Kong Magazine meant by the slightly painful observation above concerning whatever public distinction my books may have brought me.

-My wife, our two sons, and I have divided our lives for many years between homes in the US and Bangkok.
-The romantic notion of the American expatriate novelist living an exciting life in some exotic land pretty much disappeared after Hemingway and Fitzgerald abandoned Paris, but I'm doing my very best to keep the concept alive.
+My wife, our two sons, and I have divided our lives for many years between homes in the US and Bangkok, although now we're in Bangkok nearly all the time.
+The romantic notion of the American expatriate novelist living an exciting life in some exotic land pretty much disappeared nearly a century ago when Hemingway and Fitzgerald fled Paris, but there are still a few of us out there.

 And these are the people we live there with.

 I was born in Texas, graduated from Rice University and the Georgetown University Law Center, and was subsequently admitted to the bar in Washington DC, New York, and Texas.
-After that, I practiced international law and eventually ended up living and working in Asia for nearly thirty years.
+I practiced international law dealing mostly with corporate mergers and acquisitions and eventually ended up living and working outside the United States for more than forty years.

-A popular Asian magazine once said this about me: "Needham certainly knows where a few bodies are buried."
+A popular business magazine once said this about me: "Needham certainly knows where a few bodies are buried."
 Of course, I do.
-I'm the guy who buried a bunch of them.
+I'm the guy who buried them.